brandoncalia/Ranked-Pref-Sim/README.md

 ## :chart_with_upwards_trend: Data & Results
 The simulation script utilizes the spatial model of elections and parameters that reflect the data gathered on real elections.
 We test 5,000 simulated elections, each with a random number of candidates between 4 and 9 and a random number of voters between 500 and 25,000.

-Below is the recorded data on the frequences of agreement of our tested counting methods:

-Here is a sample scatterplot of one simulated election:

-Spatial positioning of Plurality vs. Condorcet winners when the methods disagree:

 #### Running `ranked-pref-sim.py`:
 The script runs itself.
 Just run it in any python editor to simulate and see results for yourself.
 Note that simulations can be timely, particularly with large voter numbers.

+Here is a sample scatterplot of one simulated election:

+Below is the recorded data on the frequences of agreement of our tested counting methods:

+Spatial positioning of Plurality vs. Condorcet winners when the methods disagree:

 ## :8ball: Conclusions
-There are a few things to notice from all the data
+Some of our most glaring observations include:
+* Close races are a strong predictor of method disagreements
+* Condorcet winners occur very, very frequently, in both real election and simulation
+* Baldwin agrees most frequently with Condorcet (but not always - with incomplete ballots, they can disagree)
+* Borda and Baldwin agree much more frequently than their counterparts, Instant Runoff and Plurality

+We are most interested in the high frequency of Condorcet existence.
+This number being so high, both in practice and simulation, suggests that it could be a viable method.
+The main roadblock to Condorcet's method has always been it's potential lack of existence, but our data suggests it can be used in some way.
+Duncan Black's method, for example, capitalizes on this.
+We also have convincing evidence against using the traditional plurality count, seeing how frequently it disagrees with more advanced methods.